Gaius-Augustus/BRAKER/README.md

 ### --gc_probability=DECIMAL

-By default, GeneMark-ES/ET uses a probability of 0.001 for predicting the donor splice site pattern GC (instead of GT).
+By default, GeneMark-EX uses a probability of 0.001 for predicting the donor splice site pattern GC (instead of GT).
 It may make sense to increase this value for species where this donor splice site is more common.
 For example, in the species *Emiliania huxleyi*, about 50% of donor splice sites have the pattern GC (https://media.nature.com/original/nature-assets/nature/journal/v499/n7457/extref/nature12221-s2.pdf, page 5).

 Output of BRAKER
 =================

 BRAKER produces several important output files in the working directory.

--   augustus.hints.gtf: Genes predicted by AUGUSTUS with intron hints from given extrinsic evidence.
+-   augustus.hints.gtf: Genes predicted by AUGUSTUS with hints from given extrinsic evidence.
 This file will be missing if BRAKER was run with the option `--esmode`.

 -   augustus.hints_utr.gtf: Genes predicted by AUGUSTUS with UTR parameters and coverage information from RNA-Seq data in GTF-format.
 The file will only be present if BRAKER was run with the option `--UTR=on` and a RNA-Seq BAM-file.